keshavr7/basketstack/README.md

 ## Running React Dev Server Locally

-For active development with hot reloading:
+For active frontend development with hot reloading:

 1. Bring the stack up (ensure `DEBUG` is `True` in `app.ini`)
 ```